Birmingham campaign: Resolution

-On the night of May 11, a bomb heavily damaged the Gaston Motel where King had been staying—and had left only hours before—and another damaged the house of A. D. King, Martin Luther King Jr.'s brother.
+On the night of May 11, a bomb heavily damaged the A.G.
+Gaston Motel where King had been staying—and had left only hours before—and another damaged the house of A. D. King, Martin Luther King Jr.'s brother.
 When police went to inspect the motel, they were met with rocks and bottles from neighborhood black citizens.
 The arrival of state troopers only further angered the crowd; in the early hours of the morning, thousands of black people rioted, numerous buildings and vehicles were burned, and several people, including a police officer, were stabbed.
 By May 13, three thousand federal troops were deployed to Birmingham to restore order, even though Alabama Governor George Wallace told President Kennedy that state and local forces were sufficient.
 Martin Luther King Jr. returned to Birmingham to stress nonviolence.

 Outgoing mayor Art Hanes left office after the Alabama State Supreme Court ruled that Albert Boutwell could take office on May 21, 1963.
 Upon picking up his last paycheck, Bull Connor remarked tearfully, "This is the worst day of my life."
 In June 1963, the Jim Crow signs regulating segregated public places in Birmingham were taken down.